Buyer’s Guide: Wood Filler

 Packaging: Wood fillers are packaged in tubs, squeeze tubes, and sticks.
 Those in tubs are either no-mix and can be applied directly with a putty knife or spreader, or two-part fillers must be mixed before application.
 For tube fillers, you need only squeeze out a scant amount to fill voids or pores, while with stick fillers, you simply rip off a small chunk and apply by hand.
 Tubs, which hold the most product, tend to be most economical and so suited to larger projects while sticks are the least cost-effective and best used to repair scratches and cracks.

-If you only keep one wood filler on hand, make it this 16-ounce tub of indoor-outdoor product that has the versatility and viscosity to handle voids of all sizes as well as pores in open-grain wood.
+If you only keep one wood filler on hand, this Famowood product is a worthy option.
+This latex wood filler has the versatility and viscosity to handle voids of different sizes.
 Like other no-mix wood fillers, it can be applied straight from the tub with a putty knife, but it stands above the competition in its no-crack, no-shrink water-based formulation.
-Earning 4.3 out 5 stars from Amazon reviewers, it’s made of latex and real wood fiber, and cures in 15 minutes to a harder-than-wood surface that can be sanded, planed, and/or sawed.
-It can also be stained or painted—but with 10 colors to choose from, you may well find a shade that matches your project perfectly.
-Available on Amazon.
+It’s made of latex and real wood fiber and cures in 15 minutes to a harder-than-wood surface that can be sanded, planed, and/or sawed.
+It can also be stained or painted, but with multiple colors to choose from, you may well find a shade that matches your project perfectly.

-Perfect for the DIYer who hates wondering if wood filler has fully cured, this interior-only, no-mix water-based product boasts a patented formula that goes on purple, then turns white when it’s dry and ready to be sanded and stained/painted.
+Well suited for the beginning DIYer who hates wondering if wood filler has fully cured, this interior-only, no-mix water-based product boasts a patented formula that goes on purple, then turns white when it’s dry and ready to be sanded and stained/painted.
 Small repaired areas go white in as little as 15 minutes without shrinking or cracking, while deeper voids dry in two to eight hours.
-And with a 16-ounce tub at your disposal, you can fill a host of voids, from holes in wallboard to dents in furniture, with this filler that scored 4.3 out 5 stars from Amazon reviewers.
-Available on Amazon.

 Don’t want to lug a pound of wood filler around for your next small-scale indoor or outdoor project?
-Rated 4.2 out of 5 stars by Amazon reviewers, this 3.25 ounce, 7-inch tube of water-based stainable wood filler conveniently fits anywhere.
-It’s the perfect crack- and shrink-proof putty for filling small voids, and its no-mix easy-squeeze application lets you comfortably reach and fill divots in interior wooden cabinets and carpenter bee holes in exterior soffits.
-Available on Amazon.
+This 3.25 ounce, 7-inch tube of water-based stainable wood filler fits right in your pocket.
+It’s the perfect crack- and shrink-proof putty for filling small voids, and its no-mix, easy-squeeze application lets you comfortably reach and fill divots both indoors and out.